-The best things about an international city like Barcelona is that it’s like a portal to other parts of the world: you can virtually be anywhere around the globe without ever having to leave the city.
+The best things about an international city like Barcelona is that it’s like a portal to other parts of the world.
+You can virtually be anywhere around the globe without ever having to leave the city.
 And we don’t just mean that you can have dinner at a Lebanese restaurant and feel like you’re in the Middle East for the evening.
 You can make defying the limits of space your lifestyle.
 This is especially true for the city’s tech scene, where international companies are making sure that you never have to settle for anything.
 If you’re a developer, for example, thanks to companies like Haufe-umantis, you have the chance to work for a German-Swiss company, build cutting-edge software using the newest technologies, and enjoy all the perks of living in Barcelona.
-Sound like two birds with one stone?

 Developers today often find themselves in a curious position where they already have a job that they sort of like, but, due to the high demand for their skills and experience, they’ve also got five offer letters on the table waiting for a response.
 Some people find it difficult to step out of their comfort zone, others are always looking for adventure and restlessly seeking new challenges.
 For the former, it may be time to rethink their priorities.
 For the latter, there’s Haufe-umantis, a German-Swiss company that has recently opened a development center in Barcelona.